fusepoolP3/p3-events-transformer/README.md

 The transformer will return the result RDF data to the client.
 This transformer is used within [FP-209](https://fusepool.atlassian.net/browse/FP-209) to transform XML data about events into RDF.

 [![Build Status](https://travis-ci.org/fusepoolP3/p3-xslt-transformer.svg)](https://travis-ci.org/fusepoolP3/p3-xslt-transformer)

+## Try it out
+The transformer can be started using the latest release that can be downloaded from the releases section.
+The executable jar file contains all the necessary dependencies.
+To start an instance of the transformer factory run the command

+      java -jar p3-xslt-transformer-v1.0.0-20150505-jar-with-dependencies.jar

+An instance of the XSLT transformer factory will be listening at the default port 8307.
+The port number can be changed, for example to use port number 7100, as follows

+     java -jar p3-xslt-transformer-v1.0.0-20150505-jar-with-dependencies.jar -P 7100

 ## Compiling and Running
 Compile the Maven project running the command